Myrcene and Cannabis

-The Gold Country Afgoo that we use in our truffles and tinctures is relatively high in myrcene.
-That’s part of what makes our chocolate truffles such a great way to wind down at the end of the day.
+The Gold Country Afgoo that we used in our truffles and tinctures is relatively high in myrcene.
+That’s part of what made our chocolate truffles such a great way to wind down at the end of the day.
 We wanted to compliment the naturally relaxing properties of both THC and myrcene, so we designed our Peanut Butter Banana truffles with some complimentary ingredients.

 First, we started with a high-quality dark chocolate (Valrhona) and added some peanuts, which are high in magnesium.
 Magnesium can help fight anxiety, which can help many people relax and get some rest.
 Next, we wanted some tryptophan, which has been shown to help people fall asleep.
 Bananas are a natural source of tryptophan, and they’re delicious with chocolate and peanuts.

 We want our products to be more than just tasty snacks; we want them to contribute to the health and well-being of the people who use them.
 That’s why we select functional ingredients that promote the entourage effect that makes cannabis greater than the sum of its cannabinoids and terpenes.

 - 2 stalks lemon grass, crushed, trimmed, outer leaves peeled and cut into strips